rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

    simply open the module file,
    and add the name (In this case `Cat`) at the correct point in the list.

-Now you can create a pull request with your changes. :tada: (Note that when using diagnostic items in other projects like Clippy, it might take some time until the repos get synchronized.)
+Now you can create a pull request with your changes. :tada:

+> NOTE:
+> When using diagnostic items in other projects like Clippy,
+> it might take some time until the repos get synchronized.

 ## Naming conventions
 Diagnostic items don't have a set in stone naming convention yet.
 These are